 When a new project is created in the Vivado environment, you have the option to select a target board from the Default Part page of the New Project wizard.
-From this dialog box user-defined or third-party Board Interface files, and associated files, can be downloaded from GitHub as well.
-By default, only boards support natively in Vivado are shown in the dialog box.
+User-defined or third-party Board Interface files, and associated files, can be downloaded from GitHub by using Vivado Store.
+Only boards supported natively in Vivado are shown in Figure 3: New Project Wizard: Default Part Page.